Recap / Star Trek S2 E7 "Catspaw"

 - Mind Manipulation: How the aliens get Sulu and Scotty to do what they want.
 They claim it to be harmless.
 Kirk disagrees.

-- No, Captain Kirk, I Expect You To Dine: Korob offers Kirk and company a banquet.
+- No, Mr. Bond, I Expect You to Dine: Korob offers Kirk and company a banquet.
 When they seem unimpressed, he offers them plates of jewels.

 - Ominous Fog: It's all over the place.
 Spock comment that due to the low level of water vapor in the air, it shouldn't exist.
 It's there purely to look scarey.